-Choose between two plans: Kaiser HMO and Kaiser Added Choice.
-This year Reed pays 100% of the cost of the Kaiser HMO plan for faculty and staff coverage and 60% of the Kaiser HMO cost for eligible dependents.
+Choose between two plans: Kaiser and Kaiser Added Choice.
+This year Reed pays 100% of the cost of the Kaiser plan for faculty and staff coverage and 60% of the Kaiser cost for eligible dependents.
 Reed pays this same dollar amount towards the Kaiser Added Choice plan with employees picking up the cost difference.

 Choose between three plans: Willamette Dental, Kaiser dental and Metlife dental plans.
 This year Reed pays 100% of the cost of the Willamette Dental plans for faculty and staff coverage and 60% of the Willamette Dental cost for eligible dependents.
 Reed pays the same dollar amount towards the Kaiser and Metlife dental plans with employees picking up the cost difference.